emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 - DEM-guided orthoprojection of PRISMA with DEM and Sentinel-2 image using AROSICS and Rational Polynomial Function (RPF);
 - coregistration of PRISMA to Sentinel-2 image using AROSICS and gdalwarp.
 For images where GNSS has gone wrong, this procedure is helped with a rigid shift that you can do with a built-in tool;
 - spectral smoothing and bad-bands removal;
-- regriding and cropping the PRISMA image to a master PRISMA image;
+- regriding and cropping the PRISMA image to a master PRISMA image so as you can create time series stack of PRISMA images;
 - keeping all the useful metadata (central wavelengths, FWHMs, band names, cloud mask) of the image;
 - having each intermediate step of all the processing done over the original ASI PRISMA "standard" image in a standardized folder structure and with a coherent naming convention;
 - apply all this workflow to an entire archive of time series of PRISMA images over the same area without much effort in organising the data thanks to the already-prepared folder structure.